 - Ease of use – you want the process of uploading, organizing, and sharing to be simple, especially if you have other people (like a family or class of students) participating.

-- Mobile support – part of that ease of use, of course, includes working well with your smartphone and tablet as well as a “regular” computer.
-Whether they have a dedicated app or a mobile-friendly website, the service should make it easy to both upload, manage, and maybe edit your photos on the phone itself.
+- Mobile support – part of that ease of use, of course, includes working well with your smartphone or tablet as well as a “regular” computer.
+Whether they have a dedicated app or a mobile-friendly website, the service should make it easy to both upload, manage, and maybe edit your photos on the device itself.

 - Printing – of course, this is only important if you want to regularly create things like hard-copy posters and books of your images.
 Pictures from any site can be printed but you’ll want to see how easy it is to do more complex work with the service you choose, as well as the cost.